 An interesting item presented in the exhibition is a minivan that was used for taking people quietly to the prison.
 The appearance and markings are those of a normal cargo van for transporting goods, whereas the interior is structured with micro-cells for arrested people.

 The place is not central, so only those really interested in the history of the GDR, and of East Berlin and the STASI usually come here.
-Nonetheless, it is managed like a good level international museum, with guided tours, facilities for groups and a bookshop.
-Before taking the tour you are offered a movie telling the history of the prison in brief and offering the testimonies of former inmates.
+Nonetheless, it is managed like a good level international museum, with guided tours, facilities for groups and a serious bookshop.
+Before taking the tour you are offered a movie telling the history of the prison in brief and showing the testimonies of former inmates.
 All in all a very interesting – and instructive – experience, surely worth a detour from the more touristic districts.

 After visiting the prison, you may have a look around to the other buildings in this citadel.
 You can find a map in a cheap but interesting booklet they sell in the bookshop (‘The prohibited district’, by Erler and Knabe).